Skip to main content

 Showing posts from 2017

-I just finished watching the second season of this show and I must admit that it was sort of a disappointment.
-The show’s premise is somewhat interesting and the first season fascinated me, having binge-watched all of its episodes in a row.
-Despite the fact that the big conspiracy theory was a bit too much for me, it was a good show and I had a good time watching it.
-The second season though was very different… it actually bored me at some point.
+Are the animals going mad?
+Is nature trying to get rid of us?
+While not a big fan of conspiracy theories, how could I not fall in love with this plot?
+Season 1 - Impossible to stop watching The show’s premise is somewhat interesting, and the first season fascinated me.
+I binge-watched all of its episodes in a row.
+Although, as I said before, the big conspiracy theory is a bit too much for me, Zoo was a good show and I had a good time watching it.
+Season 1 - Going Off Tracks The second season, though, was very different… it actually bored me at some point.
 It had a lot of twists and turns, which is usually good, but in this case, it was, again, a little too far out there.
-The way that Dr. Oz solved the problem annoyed me, it was as rational as it was cold and I definitely didn’t like it.
-The end of this 2nd season somewhat speaks to the existence of a third one.
-I got curious about the last scene, but I’m not sure that they can do something interesting enough to recover from the disaster that, in my point of view, was this latest season.
+Balance is everything, and writers need to know when to stop.
+Take the case of Lost , as seasons went by, it felt out of control.
+The way that Dr. Oz solved the problem annoyed me; it was as rational as it was cold, and I definitely didn’t like it.
+And Now What?
+The end of this 2nd season some...

-I just finished watching this show last night and I still feel something I’m not quite able to put into words.
-I had previously read some criticism about the show regarding how negative it could be, impactful on teenagers and how inappropriate it was to romanticize the notion of suicide in this manner.
+I just finished watching 13 Reasons Why last night, and I still feel something I’m not quite able to put into words.
+Suicide is a Heavy Topic I had previously read some criticism about the show regarding how negative it could be, how impactful it could be on teenagers, and how inappropriate it was to romanticize the notion of suicide in this manner.
 Romanticize?!
-Well, I had only watched one episode back when I read all of this, and I was sort of in agreement.
-Yes, romanticizing such a thing could never be a good thing, it would tell the victims that these actions were a good answer to whatever they were feeling.
-But now, after I’ve watched the whole show, I must state: I totally understand all of the concerns, but I saw it in a different light.
+Well, I had only watched one episode when I read all of this, and I was somewhat in agreement.
+Yes, romanticizing such a thing could never be a good thing; it would tell the victims that these actions were a suitable response to their feelings.
+However, after watching the entire show, I must admit that I now understand all the concerns, but I saw it from a different perspective.
+Are Teens Evil?
 It’s disturbing, I indeed can’t deny it.
-In my country we have this saying that I can’t precisely recall right now, but it’s about how children can be cruel sometimes, but when you’re a teenager, the cruelty you can exert can inflict so much more damage... ...
+In my country, we have this saying that I can’t precisely recall right now, but it’s about how children can be cruel sometimes, but when you’re a teenager, the cruelty you ca...

 I really enjoy watching horror movies, even when they’re not great, because you either get a good scare or a good laugh.
 I just like it.
 So, based on that facet of myself, I decided to watch this movie with my husband.
 I thought “Hm, this might not be great, but we’ll at least get a laugh!”.
-I didn’t laugh, at all.
+I didn’t laugh at all.
 Quite the opposite!
-I’m not sure what I think of it as a movie, but it definitely got into my nerves.
+Jumpy I’m not sure what I think of It Follows , but it definitely got under my nerves.
 I jumped a couple of times and was pretty tense for most of it.
 So, it did a pretty good job for a movie in this genre.
 Of course, I found some flaws or weaknesses with it, some more severe than others, such as, for example, the ending to the movie.
-It was so abrupt, it seemed as if the tape had just ran out or something… That particular ending probably has a purpose though.
+It was so abrupt, it seemed as if the tape had just run out or something… That particular ending has a purpose, though.
 However, I can’t quite figure out what it might be.
 Will we perhaps have a second movie?
-Speaking of the things I don’t really understand… Why are horror mov...
+Do exactly what you shouldn't Speaking of the things I don’t reall...

 Outlander - disturbingly addictive

 Disturbingly addictive is, without a doubt, the most effective way of describing this show and the effect it can have on you.
-Nominated for many a prize, Outlander actually won the “Most addictive” prize at Critics’ Choice TV Awards, and, let’s face it, it totally deserved it.
-I started watching the first season by chance.
-I mean, I was scrolling down Netflix, looking for something to watch.
-I wasn’t sure what I was really looking for, and this series stood out.
+Nominated for many a prize, Outlander actually won the “Most Bingeworthy Show” prize at the Critics’ Choice TV Awards, and, let’s face it, it totally deserved it.
+The First Impact I started watching the first season by chance.
+I was scrolling down Netflix, looking for something to watch.
+I wasn’t sure what I was really looking for, and this series stood out to me.
 I didn’t even read the synopsis, just liked the image and opened it.
-The fist scenes weren’t that catching and I gave up in a few minutes.
-A few days latter, I gave it a second try and forced myself to watch the first episode.
+The first scenes weren’t that catching, and I gave up in a few minutes.
+A few days later, I gave it a second try and forced myself to watch the first episode.
 Well, in the middle of it, I was already hooked.
-When the second season came out, I got quite excited, I really wanted to see what would happen next, but the first episode was a bit of a let down.
-It wasn’t bad, per se , but I felt like it was lacking of something.
-However, it...
+A Love Bigger Than Time Not being a massive fan of science fiction, time traveling was never on my list of favorite plots, but Outlander is more than culturally chock-full.
+It is about love.
+(If you ...

 Winds of Betrayal: Unraveling A Storm of Swords